klutzware/DesignLab/readme.txt

-ZAP IDE - A modified version of the Arduino IDE for the Papilio FPGA board.
+DesignLab IDE - A modified version of the Arduino IDE for the Papilio FPGA board. previously name ZAP IDE
-ZAP stands for ZPUino Arduino Papilio IDE.

 Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring